 Catharine, a designer, educator, and researcher, has primarily focused her research on branding, graphic communication, and design research methods.
-She has applied her knowledge and research to develop exercises and examples highlighting significant activities undertaken by designers in creating brand identity that is compelling and successful.
+She has applied her knowledge and research to develop exercises and examples highlighting significant activities undertaken by designers in creating a brand identity that is compelling and successful.

 These activities include defining an audience, creating mood boards, branding techniques, analyzing competitors, creating logos, rebranding, etc. Integrated with case studies throughout, this branding guide illustrates the brand identities of successful corporations from a range of industries, including fashion, retail, advertising, packaging, product design, and more.

 “Brand New” by Wally Olins is an interesting presentation of branding and its related terms.
 The book has primarily focused on understanding and application of branding.
 It can serve as an essential guide for one keen on gaining an in-depth knowledge of branding and how it operates.